tvdboom/ATOM/docs_sources/api/training/trainsizingclassifier.md

 <li><b>Additional keyword argument for skopt's optimizer.</b></li>
 </ul>
 </blockquote>
-<strong>bagging: int or None, optional (default=None)</strong>
+<strong>bagging: int, iterable or None, optional (default=None)</strong>
 <blockquote>
 Number of data sets (bootstrapped from the training set) to use in the bagging algorithm.
 If None or 0, no bagging is performed.
- If sequence, the n-th value will apply to the n-th model in the pipeline.
+ If iterable, the n-th value will apply to the n-th model in the pipeline.
 </blockquote>
 <strong>n_jobs: int, optional (default=1)</strong>
 <blockquote>